On the Reeb spaces of definable maps: Quantitative Bounds

-The proof of Theorem~\ref{thm:parametrized-cc} will use the following result on efficient descriptions of the connected components of semi-algebraic sets which can easily be deduced from \cite[Theorem 16.3]{BPRbook2} and which we state without proof.
+The proof of Proposition~\ref{prop:parametrized-cc} will use the following result on efficient descriptions of the connected components of semi-algebraic sets which can easily be deduced from \cite[Theorem 16.3]{BPRbook2} and which we state without proof.